shokubohcm/personal_blog/nba_teamValuation/3_Analysis/EN_Analysis.md

 ![Distribution of enterprise value by presence of stars](../image/3_Analysis/valuation_distribution_star_vs_nonstar.png) (Figure 2) Distribution of enterprise value by presence of stars

 Teams with a star (right) tend to have a higher median value than teams without one (left).
 However, what's noteworthy is the spread of the distributions.
 There are many teams with low value despite having a star, and many teams that boast a high value without one.
-At this point, we get a glimpse of the possibility that "**a star is not a silver bullet.**"
+At this point, we get a glimpse of the possibility that "**a star is not a silver bullet**".

 ## 4. Analysis Part 1: Does Simply Having a Star Raise Value?